DaniWppner/tutorials/syzkaller tutorial/minimal-bug-reproduction/README.md

 Execute the following commands inside the syzkaller repo:
 ```
+mkdir workdir-ptracebug
 mkdir tmp
 cd tmp
 ../tools/create-image.sh
 ```
-`ptrace_bug.cfg` assumes that you executed this script from inside the `syzkaller/tmp` directory.
+`ptrace_bug.cfg` assumes that you executed the script from inside the `syzkaller/tmp` directory.

 ### 7. Compile syzkaller
 If you don't have the go toolchain locally available, a way to do this is: